 This product range includes recipes purpose-built for certain health issues such as Sensitive Skin, Hairballs, Weight Issues, and Urinary Issues.

 The above Sensitive Stomach & Skin Chicken & Rice Recipe is a prime example of this and is one of Hill’s Science Diet’s most popular cat food recipes.

 To learn more about Hill’s Science Diet, including its full range of recipes for health issues, check out our Hill’s Science Diet Brand Review.

-Sensitivity issues such as Sensitive Skin and Stomachs are something that is becoming more and more prevalent among cats, or more cat owners are understanding them and attempting to address them, which is why recipes like this are so popular.
+Sensitivity issues such as Sensitive Skin and Stomachs are something that is becoming more and more prevalent among cats, and more cat owners are understanding them and attempting to address them, which is why recipes like this are so popular.

 The formula uses a large portion of Chicken as its primary ingredient, and as we know, Chicken is an excellent choice for cat food and can provide a plentiful supply of animal-based protein and fat.

-There are also smaller portions of Chicken Meal and Chicken Fat present, which when combined with the Chicken sum to an even bigger proportion.
+There are also smaller portions of Chicken Meal and Chicken Fat present, which, when combined with the Chicken, sum to an even bigger proportion.